The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Security Evaluation}\mbox{}

 Security evaluation is one of the most important security challenges \cite{b9}.
-This problem was discussed in~\cite{Chall-Conf061} where the authors proposed Inspection-Friendly TLS (IF-TLS).
-This IoT-oriented, TLS-based middleware protocol retains the encryption provided by TLS while offering traffic analysis using middleboxes based on the user’s control.
+This problem was discussed in~\cite{Chall-Conf061} where the authors proposed Inspection-Friendly Transport Layer Security (IF-TLS).
+This scheme is used as an interception-friendly communication library.
+Unlike other implementations of TLS in IoT IF-TLS can be fully controlled by residential gateways.
+Along with using TLS for encryption the scheme uses middleboxes to allow the user to analyze traffic.
+This scheme is an introduction of what can be done using IF-TLS as the authors believe a lot can be done to improve the proposed scheme.